Camfel/puppet-quest-guide/en_us/quests/welcome.md

 ## An introduction to the quest tool

-One logging in to the Learning VM, you may have noticed a colored bar at the bottom of the terminal window.
+Once logging in to the Learning VM, you may have noticed a colored bar at the bottom of the terminal window.
 This status bar is provided by a tool called [tmux](http://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/).
 This status bar gives you quick access to your current *quest*, and your progress